jpellman/wiki.libjpel.so/Netgear-WNR3500L.rst

 Configuration Backup
 --------------------

-I've exported a copy of my configuration and put it at */home/jpellman/Documents/Backups* on maxwell_.
+I've exported a copy of my configuration and put it at */home/jpellman/Documents/Backups* on Maxwell_.
 This configuration changes infrequently enough that I plan on backing it up on an ad-hoc basis after major changes are made.

 Plans
 -----